aivec/wp-docker-dev-factory/README.md

 - [`containerPort`](#---containerPort) is the port number the environment will expose.
 In this case the final URL will be `localhost:8000`.
 - [`locale`](#---locale) is the language you want for the WordPress install.
 - [`downloadPlugins`](#---downloadplugins) is a list of any number of publicly available WordPress plugins to be downloaded.
+- [`downloadThemes`](#---downloadthemes) is a list of any number of publicly available WordPress themes to be downloaded.
 - [`localPlugins`](#---localplugins) is a list of absolute or relative paths to any number of local plugin folders.
 - [`localThemes`](#---localthemes) is a list of absolute or relative paths to any number of local theme folders.